Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

-Here’s a guide to when it is, what you can do, and see how it compares to Epcot's other festivals.
+Here’s a guide to when it is, what you can do, and how to best experience it.

 How much does it cost?

 Attending the festival is free with Epcot admission, but some events are an extra charge.

 When is it?

 Aside from the beautiful art you’ll find during the festival, you are also very likely to find beautiful weather, too.